rma010101/AI-ML-Capstone-Project/Project Doc.md

 Overall, the consistent decline in MAE and RMSE, along with the increase in R-squared scores, demonstrates effective model enhancement across the tests, suggesting that the techniques or parameters being adjusted are yielding positive results.

+### Model Adjustments

+Given the unexpectedly low correlation between ‘town’ and ‘resale_price’ shown in the heatmap, which contrasts with findings that towns closer to amenities tend to have higher resale prices, I will now attempt to remove all the outliers that were retained in the earlier analysis.

+Analysing Outliers by Flat Types

+This analysis aims to identify the onset of outliers within the dataset categorized by ‘flat_type’.
+Once identified, the records containing these outliers will be removed.
+This adjustment is intended to evaluate whether the model’s performance can be enhanced by excluding these extreme values.